muddiman/All_Fours/README.md

 - illegal plays from player still allowed.
 - 'Settings' adjustment functionality not yet available.
 - 'Beg' subroutines to be added.
-- Message array display incorrectly, text alignment off
+- Message array display some msgs incorrectly, vertical alignment